POL - 01.04.2 Sexual Misconduct, Interpersonal Violence, and Discrimination Policy

 7.11 University Contractors and Visitors

-Allegations of sexual harassment by University contractors and visitors will be investigated and addressed in conjunction with the University’s Title IX Coordinator and Campus Police.
+Allegations of Sex Discrimination by University contractors and visitors will be investigated and addressed in conjunction with the University’s Title IX Coordinator and Campus Police.
 Contractors, visitors, or others unaffiliated with the University who have been found in violation of this Policy may be subject to sanctions to include, but not be limited to, an interim or permanent trespass from campus.

 8.2 Recordkeeping

 A file will be created for each Title IX report submitted and each Title IX investigation that takes place pursuant to this Policy.
-The file will consist of the complaint; statements of the parties and witnesses; investigator notes; all documentation and evidence (including exculpatory and inculpatory evidence); the investigation report, which summarizes the information obtained during the investigation; the Hearing Officer’s report, which summarizes all of the information obtained during the investigation and the live hearing and supports a finding of responsibility that the Respondent has or has not violated this Policy; any and all audio or audiovisual content and related transcripts; any and all information related to any appeal; any and all information related to Supportive Measures taken or provided; any and all information related to any sanctions imposed on a Respondent; and any and all information related to Voluntary Informal Resolution, if applicable.
-The University will create, maintain, and make all information available to the Complainant and Respondent for seven (7) years.
+The file will consist of the complaint; statements of the parties and witnesses; investigator notes; all documentation and evidence (including exculpatory and inculpatory evidence); the investigation report, which summarizes the information obtained during the investigation; the Hearing Officer’s report, which summarizes all of the information obtained during the investigation and supports a finding of responsibility that the Respondent has or has not violated this Policy; any and all audio or audiovisual content and related transcripts; any and all information related to any appeal; any and all information related to Supportive Measures taken or provided; any and all information related to any sanctions imposed on a Respondent; and any and all information related to Informal Resolution, if applicable.
+The University will retain such information for seven (7) years.

 10. Retaliation